xanthine-adenine/cursed_biology_iceberg/README.md

 # Cursed Biology Iceberg

 ### Description
 Inspired by (or perhaps, shamelessly ripped-off from) the [Cursed Computer Iceberg Meme](https://suricrasia.online/iceberg/).
 Catalogues and ranks some of the stranger parts of biology.
+View it [here](https://xanthine-adenine.github.io/cursed_biology_iceberg/) on GitHub Pages.

 ### What This is Not
 - A comprehensive list of open questions/mysteries in Biology.